 - 1. After system restarts, go to the BIOS Setup, make sure CSM Support under the BIOS menu is disabled. - 2.
 Go to Peripherals\SATA And RST Configuration and make sure Use RST Legacy OROM is disabled.
-If you want to enable the OptaneTM memory installed in the M2Q_32G connector, set PCle Storage Dev on Port 21 to RST Controlled; to enable the OptaneTM memory installed in the M2A_32G connector, set PCle Storage Dev on Port 9 to RST Controlled. - 3.
-Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen. - 4.
-If you install more than one OptaneTM memory, please select which one you are going to use. - 5.
+To enable the Optane[TM] memory, set PCIe Storage Dev On Port 9 to RST Controlled. - 3.
+Enter the operating system, launch the Intel[®] Rapid Storage Technology utility from the Start menu, and then enable Intel[®] Optane[TM] Memory screen. - 4.
 Follow the on-screen instruction to continue the installation and then restart the system when completed.

-- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - If more than one OptaneTM memory is installed, you can select only one of them to accelerate your SATA-based boot drive.
-The other(s) can only be used as data drive(s). - Do not abruptly remove the Optane[TM] memory.
-Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) OptaneTM Memory application first. - After enabling the OptaneTM memory, the related BIOS settings will remain even after a BIOS update.
+- An Optane[TM] memory cannot be used to accelerate an M.2 PCIe SSD. - Do not abruptly remove the Optane[TM] memory.
+Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the Optane[TM] memory, you must disable it using the Intel[®] Rapid Storage Technology or Intel(R) Optane[TM] Memory application first. - After enabling the Optane[TM] memory, the related BIOS settings will remain even after a BIOS update.